IN THIS ARTICLE

 Importing robots

-ROS 2 Gem for Open 3D Engine (O3DE) includes a Robot Importer tool that imports URDF and XACRO formats, robot descriptions, to the ROS 2 ecosystem.
+ROS 2 Gem for Open 3D Engine (O3DE) includes a Robot Importer tool that imports robots’ descriptions used in the ROS 2 ecosystem.

-URDF and XACRO are robot description standards used widely in the ROS ecosystem.
+SDFormat, URDF, and XACRO are widely used robot description standards within the ROS (Robot Operating System) ecosystem.

 Unified Robot Description Format (URDF) is an XML-based file format that describes the physical characteristics of a robot in a structured and standardized way.
 It includes information about the robot’s joints, links, sensors, and other components, as well as their properties such as mass, inertia, and geometry.